acrossler/Simple-Fraud/README.md

    ```
    …to match your installation.

-9. Run this line to install all required packages in your Python environment (e.g., Spyder console):
+9. Run this line to install all required packages in your Python environment (e.g., Spyder console, Pycharm Terminal):
    ```
    pip install pandas geopy statsmodels numpy matplotlib scikit-learn tensorflow seaborn xgboost pyodbc
    ```